Our 360°approach to rainforest conservation

 The Challenge

-Local, regional, and national conservation policy is critical to the protection of forests and biodiversity.
-But implementation of those policies is equally important, and challenging when training on conservation and resources are inaccessible to many government offices and the organizations leading implementation on the ground.
+Local, regional, and national conservation policy and management plans for protected areas are critical to the long-term protection of forests and biodiversity.
+But implementation of those policies is equally important and can be challenging when training is inaccessible to many government offices and organizations leading implementation on the ground.

 Our Solutions

-We work closely with governments at all levels to support their work crafting effective conservation policy, creating implementation plans, and collaborating with communities and organizations to conserve or restore forests.
+We work closely with governments at all levels, organizations, and conservation areas to support their work crafting effective conservation policy, creating and implementing land and resource plans, and collaborating with communities and organizations to conserve and restore forests.

 The long-term impact